genwebcorp/genjax/docs/library/core.md

 In GenJAX, we take advantage of JAX's tracing to construct code which, when traced, produces specialized code _depending on static information_.
 At the same time, we are careful to encode Gen's interfaces to respect JAX's rules which govern how static / runtime values can be used.

-The most primitive way to encode _runtime uncertainty_ about a piece of data is to attach a `Bool` to it, which indicates whether the data is "on" or "off".
+The most primitive way to encode _runtime uncertainty_ about a piece of data is to attach a `bool` to it, which indicates whether the data is "on" or "off".

 GenJAX contains a system for tagging data with flags, to indicate if the data is valid or invalid during inference interface computations _at runtime_.
 The key data structure which supports this system is `genjax.core.Mask`.